tk-droid/Food-Ordering-App/README.md

-## Add "CROSS-DOMIAN CORS" Extension to run this website locally without cors issue
+## Add "CROSS-DOMAIN CORS" Extension to run this website locally without cors issue
 ## You can view the live website here : https://foodorderappbytaif.netlify.app/
 ## Scripts that can be used.
 npm start